Introducing baby swimming25/12/2015 Parents

 Qualified teachers for baby swimming

-Baby swimming lessons should be run by a qualified ASA teacher, who will use fun activities, games and songs to allow your baby to get comfortable and more confident gradually, over a series of weeks.
+Baby swimming lessons should be run by a qualified Swim England teacher, who will use fun activities, games and songs to allow your baby to get comfortable and more confident gradually, over a series of weeks.